cataluna84/dont_be_turtle/README.md

 # dont_be_turtle
-Research project on Computer Vision
+Research project on Computer Vision, inspired by the problem statement from the Google Summer of Code

 Consists of two modules:
 - iOS